the-turing-way/the-turing-way/book/content/research_compendia/research_compendia.md

 Three principles should be kept in mind when constructing a research compendium. {% cite Marwick2018compendia %}

-- Files should organized in a conventional folder structure;
+- Files should be organized in a conventional folder structure;
 - Data, methods, and output should be clearly separated;
 - The computational environment should be specified.